worldline/ios-training/src/docs/swift-part2/README.md

 Indeed, we have seen earlier, Swift has 1st class support for functions.
 In addition to that, we can find declarative APIs in the standard Swift library and in Swift UI.
 The latter will be explored in a different chapter.
-For now, let's illustrate this part by processing a list of strings using only declarative APIs provided by Swift and no for loops.
+For now, let's illustrate [with this code snippet](https://swiftfiddle.com/4cebea7bfea3d58600df30f1af325663) how to process a list of strings using only declarative APIs provided by Swift and no for loops.

-<iframe width='100%' height="700px" src="https://www.jdoodle.com/embed/v0/42L8"></iframe>

 Swift has many more features and provides a rich standard library.
 We'll explore them as needed in the next sections.